betajaen/giraffe/README.md

 What do I do?
 -----------------------

 Essentially, Giraffe is organised into layers, sprites are drawn in a layer.
 You can have as many sprites in a layer as you like (within reason of memory and Unity), a mesh is assigned per layer.
-A Texture Atlas is used to store the sprites into a single image, it's more efficent this way - A layer will use one Atlas.
+A Texture Atlas is used to store the sprites into a single image, it's more efficient this way - A layer will use one Atlas.

 In the Editor, there will be a root GameObject containing the Giraffe MonoBehaviour, this is the main Giraffe singleton MonoBehaviour responsible for drawing.
 For each layer, the Giraffe GameObject will have a sub-GameObject with a GiraffeLayer MonoBehaviour attached to it.